Fantasyland: Magic Kingdom

-Fantasyland at Magic Kingdom at Walt Disney World Resort has 10 main attractions.

 Expansion

 The area went through a large expansion and renovation between 2010 and 2014.

 Conceptual artwork for the expansion shows several new additions and changes.
 Included is a new dark ride themed to Disney's 1989 film The Little Mermaid (also located at Disney California Adventure), and an area themed to Disney's 1991 animated film Beauty and the Beast featuring the Beast's Castle with a new sit-down restaurant and Belle's cottage.
+Between the two attractions life-sized figures of Bambi and Thumper can be seen playing in the woodland with the Great Prince of the Forest watching them from a distance.
 There is also a rest area themed to Disney's 2010 musical film Tangled, and an interactive queue for Peter Pan's Flight.

+There were originally plans for an area and attraction based on The Chronicles of Narnia film series as part of the expansion but they were cancelled when Walden Media’s contract with C. S. Lewis’ estate expired in 2011.

 Mickey's Toontown Fair was closed on February 11, 2011 in order to build the Storybook Circus area of the Fantasyland extension.
 Some elements of Mickey's Toontown Fair were demolished and others were re-themed to the new area.
-Storybook Circus is based on elements of the 1940 animated film Dumbo and other characters from the Mickey Mouse universe.
+Storybook Circus is based on elements of the 1941 animated film Dumbo and other characters from the Mickey Mouse universe.
 The Dumbo the Flying Elephant ride was removed from Fantasyland and rebuilt in Storybook Circus, the new version doubling the capacity of the old ride and introducing an interactive queue.
 The Barnstormer at Goofy's Wiseacre Farm was renamed The Barnstormer featuring the Great Goofini.
 Storybook Circus has been completed and became fully open to the public on October 4, 2012.
-The first stage was completed on March 12, 2012 ("The Barnstormer," the renovated Storybook Circus train station, and the first half of the new Dumbo ride).
+The first stage was completed on March 12, 2012 ("The Barnstormer", the renovated Storybook Circus train station, and the first half of the new Dumbo ride).
 The second phase of Storybook Circus (the second half of Dumbo, the indoor queue area, and the Casey Jr. Splash 'n' Soak Station) opened in July 2012.
 The third and final phase (Pete's Silly Sideshow and Big Top Souvenirs) saw the completion of Storybook Circus on October 4, 2012.